Maxwellwr/factorio-charge-transmission/README.md

 E(bot) = drain + speed * movement cost * worker speed bonus
 ```

 - *Drain* and *movement cost* can be gathered from a robot's tooltip, they're the `3kW + 5kJ/m`, respectively.
 - *Worker speed bonus* can be found from the Bonuses tab (warning: `+300%` would mean the total is `400%`).
-- *Speed* isn't directly said ingame but for vanilla it's `3m/s` for logistic robots and `3.6m/s` for construction robots.
+- *Speed* isn't directly said in-game but for vanilla it's `3m/s` for logistic robots and `3.6m/s` for construction robots.

 This means that the more *Worker Robot Speed* research obtained the higher a bot's energy maintenance will be, and that construction robots are always slightly more power hungry.